 Communication with parents and carers is central to a full understanding of the development of each individual.
 Your child will be given a home/ school book in which anything important that has happened during the day will be written.
 Please use it to tell us anything you would like us to know about what your child has done at home.
-We also have parent’s evenings throughout the school year and your child’s annual review of their statement which all provide opportunities to gain a shared understanding of your child’s progress both in school and at home.
+We also have parent’s evenings and parent engagement activities throughout the school year and your child’s annual review of their EHCP which all provide opportunities to gain a shared understanding of your child’s progress both in school and at home.

 Key Stage Three

 Pupils in this department are in Years 7, 8 and 9.
 In Key Stage Three, staff focus on helping our young people become more independent as learners.
 Pupils continue to study the National Curriculum, differentiated to their individual needs.
 Subjects covered include English, Mathematics, Computing, Science, Design Technology, Creative Arts (Art and Music), Humanities (Geography and History), Physical Education, Swimming and PSHE&C. MFL is taught through language days where pupils have the opportunity to experience the language, culture, food, customs etc of a different country.
 Pupils with more complex needs are also provided with personalised learning opportunities such as access to the sensory studio, TEACCH, PECs and Forest School.

 Regular enrichment trips and activities are planned as part of the curriculum to enable Key Stage Three pupils to extend their learning in different environments and under different circumstances and contexts other than the familiar school environment.